USRSE/usrse.github.io/_events/2021/2021-06-community-call.md

 three days after [Upstream 2021](https://explore.tidelift.com/upstream/)!
 So it seems like a good week to have some conversations and strategizing around this topic.
-This call will be a chance to explore with others in the US-RSE community how we are individually or in groups, utilizing, contributing to or maintaining open source software?
+This call will be a chance to explore with others in the US-RSE community how we are individually or in groups, utilizing, contributing to or maintaining open source software.
 Some discussion topics will include, how is everyone using open-source, what tools are up and coming, what are some of the ways people are interacting with the open source ecosystem around licenses, integration into day-to-day work, contributions and participation.